Sarine's shares were listed for trade in the SGX-ST on the 8th of April 2005.

 The Company's results are published through the SGXNET and news releases.
 The Company does not practice selective disclosure.
 Price-sensitive information is first publicly released, either before the Company meets with any group of analysts or simultaneously with such meetings.
 Results and annual reports are announced or issued within the mandatory period.

-All shareholders of the Company are provided with the annual report and notice of the convening of the Annual General Meeting.
-At the Annual General Meeting shareholders are given the opportunity to air their views and ask directors or management questions regarding the Company.
+All shareholders of the Company are provided with the Annual Report and notice of the convening of the Annual General Meeting.
+At the Annual General Meeting shareholders are given the opportunity to air their views and ask directors or Management questions regarding the Company.
+The Company's announcements and policies ensure that shareholders are informed of the rules, including voting procedures, that govern general meetings of shareholders and have the opportunity to participate effectively in and vote at general meetings of shareholders.
 The Company uses audio conference and video conference facilities in order to enable and encourage greater participation in its meetings.

 The Articles were amended in 2015, so to allow a member of the Company to appoint more than two proxies to attend and vote instead of such member.